Veeraja-Veeraesh/Veeraja-Veeraesh/README.md

 <h2 align="">About Me</h2>

 <p align="">
-  I aspire to work in the field of AI, with a specialization in computer vision.
-I am excited to use my skills to make a positive impact on the world.
-Currently, I am learning about Pytorch and Deep Learning while making sure to keep my Data Science skills sharp by practising on Kaggle.
+  I am an ambitious pre-final year Computer Science undergraduate at NIT Andhra Pradesh with a strong foundation in Artificial Intelligence and Machine Learning.
+I have hands-on experience in building AI Agents using Large Language Models (LLMs) and Vision Language Models (VLMs), and constructing end-to-end ML pipelines.
+I am passionate about leveraging AI/ML to develop practical solutions and am keen to deepen my expertise in MLOps, data analysis, and project management.
 </p>

 <p align="">
-  - 👀 I’m interested in AI and developing end-to-end ML pipelines <br>
+  - 👀 I’m interested in AI, particularly in building AI Agents, VLMs, and end-to-end MLOps pipelines. <br>
-  - 🌱 I’m currently learning Deep Learning and AI <br>
+  - 🌱 I’m currently deepening my knowledge in Deep Learning, LLMs, MLOps, and their practical applications. <br>
-  - 💞️ I’m looking to collaborate on Projects on Machine Learning and Backend Web Development <br>
+  - 💞️ I’m looking to collaborate on innovative projects in Machine Learning, AI-driven applications, and MLOps. <br>
   - 📫 How to reach me: <a href="mailto:veeraja.v@gmail.com">veeraja.v@gmail.com</a> <br>
 </p>